rust-lang/rfcs/text/0000-fun-vs-fun-ptr.md

 # Summary

 It is likely that Rust will want to someday have a notion of an unboxed function type to be used with custom pointer types.<sup>1</sup> Ideally then today's function pointers would become `&'static`s of functions.
 But this is a breaking syntactic change, and unboxed functions can probably not be exposed by 1.0.
-This RFC proposals making the needed breaking syntactic change now, so unboxed functions can be added---and function pointers turned to borrowed pointers---all backwards compatibly in the future.
+This RFC proposals making the needed breaking changes now, so unboxed functions can be added---and function pointers turned to borrowed pointers---all backwards compatibly in the future.

 # Motivation